sainnhe/edge/README.md

 - `g:edge_disable_italic_comment`: Set to `1` to disable italic in `Comment` .
   - Available values: `0`, `1`
   - Default value: `0`
+- `g:edge_enable_italic`: Set to `1` to italicize keywords.
+This option is designed to use with fonts that support cursive italic styles, for example [Fira Code iCursive Op](https://github.com/sainnhe/icursive-nerd-font).
+  - Available values: `0`, `1`
+  - Default value: `0`
 - `g:edge_current_word`: Some plugins can highlight the word under current cursor(for example [neoclide/coc-highlight](https://github.com/neoclide/coc-highlight)), you can use this option to control their behavior.
   - Available values: `'bold'`, `'underline'`, `'italic'`, `'grey background'`
   - Default value: `'grey background'` when not in transparent mode, `'bold'` when in transparent mode.